EeroV/openvas-nvt-plugins-mirror/README.md

-# openvas-nvt-plugins-mirror

-Just mirror of openvas-nvt plugins to do faster initial sync. not updated. (..)
+Just non updated mirror of openvas-nvt, cert and scap data to speedup initial rsync process.
+Not updated.